mayank-s16/BugBounty/JWT/README.md

 }
 ```
 ### Modifying JWT
-Change the kid of the key to the newly generated kid value which we just pasted on attacker's server.\n
+Change the kid of the key to the newly generated kid value which we just pasted on attacker's server.<br>
 Add jku parameter as
 ```
 "jku": "https://example.com/keys"
 ```
 Now Sign the token using the key and change the payload part accordingly.
 ## 6. kid path traversal (Symmetric algorithm)
-Generate a Symmetric key and change k value as AA==
+Generate a Symmetric key and change k value as AA==<br>
 Change the kid parameter as below in JWT and sign it.
 ```
 "kid": "../../../../../../dev/null"
 ```
 ## 7. Algorithm Confusion
-Symmetric: One Key is used for signing and verification of token
+Symmetric: One Key is used for signing and verification of token<br>
-Asymmetric: Private key is used for signing the token and public used for verification
+Asymmetric: Private key is used for signing the token and public used for verification<br>
 This attack arises in case algorithm is asymmetric such as RSA(RS256).
-We will modify it to symmetric algorithm and will be using public key for signing and verification purpose.
+We will modify it to symmetric algorithm and will be using public key for signing and verification purpose.<br>
 Change the payload part and endpoint.
 Change algorithm as
 ```